-Animal Care and Services to focus on health and safety related calls
+☐ Animal Care and Services to focus on health and safety related calls

 - Annualize Cost of New Libraries: adds ongoing funding of \$2.8 million to support the four libraries opened in 2012-2013. - San Jose BEST Program and Safe Summer Initiative: adds \$3 million (\$500,000 ongoing) for gang prevention and suppression efforts and the Safe Summer Initiative Program.
-In 2013-2014 and 2014-2015, a total of \$4.6 million will be available for these efforts. - Senior Services and Wellness Program: continues on an ongoing basis funding of \$460,000, including 1 Mobility Manager, for senior wellness and transportation services. - Senior Nutrition Meal Enhancements: adds \$100,000 for meal enhancements at the 14 senior nutrition program sites. - Community Action and Pride Grants: adds \$200,000 to continue this neighborhood grant program through 2014-2015. - Parks, Recreation and Neighborhood Services Volunteer Engagement Program: continues 1.25 positions to support this program, which leverages approximately 24,000 volunteer hours annually. - Evergreen Community Aquatics and Overfelt Swimming Programs: adds a total of \$50,000 for summer swim programs at Overfelt High School (\$25,000) and in the Evergreen Community (\$25,000 ongoing). - Medical Marijuana Program: continues 1 Code Enforcement Inspector on an ongoing basis to enforce code compliance. - Anti-Graffiti Program: adds ongoing funding of \$75,000 to enhance the Anti-Graffiti Program. - Children's Health Initiative Funding Shift: phases out City funding of \$2.1 million for the Children's Health Initiative over three years.
-With the passage of the County's Measure A sales tax increase, it is assumed that the County will be able to assume these costs. - Spartan Keyes Neighborhood Action Center: adds one-time funding of \$104,600 which enables community organizations to continue to provide services through June 2015. - McKinley Neighborhood Center: adds two Recreation Leader part-time positions ongoing to continue providing after-school programming for middle school youth at the McKinley Neighborhood Center. - Youth Summer Programming: adds one-time funding for summer youth programs, including pop-up parks in the Santee Neighborhood and Get Fit Camp for Kids, which supports healthy outdoor activities to promote a healthier lifestyle for youth. - Parks, Recreation and Neighborhood Services Capital Support Staffing: adds 4 positions to support the park dedication and park impact programs, maintain River Oaks Park, install/renovate playground equipment, and infrastructure planning. - Park Picnic Rentals and Picnic Basket Catering: adds 12 picnic sites that will be available for reservation, including nine at neighborhood parks and three at regional parks and expands the Happy Hollow Park and Zoo Picnic Basket catering service. - Animal Care and Services: adds 3 part-time staff to provide services to the City of Milpitas (costs reimbursed by Milpitas). - Evergreen Branch Library: adds \$146,500 to provide Saturday hours at the Evergreen Branch Library for 2013-2014. - Implementation of this proposal is contingent on the outcome of pending litigation - Ongoing implementation of this proposal is contingent on the outcome of pending litigation
+In 2013-2014 and 2014-2015, a total of \$4.6 million will be available for these efforts. - Senior Services and Wellness Program: continues on an ongoing basis funding of \$460,000, including 1 Mobility Manager, for senior wellness and transportation services. - Senior Nutrition Meal Enhancements: adds \$100,000 for meal enhancements at the 14 senior nutrition program sites. - Community Action and Pride Grants: adds \$200,000 to continue this neighborhood grant program through 2014-2015. - Parks, Recreation and Neighborhood Services Volunteer Engagement Program: continues 1.25 positions to support this program, which leverages approximately 24,000 volunteer hours annually. - Evergreen Community Aquatics Program: adds \$25,000 for an ongoing summer swim program for the Evergreen Community. - Medical Marijuana Program: continues 1 Code Enforcement Inspector on an ongoing basis to enforce code compliance. - Anti-Graffiti Program: adds ongoing funding of \$75,000 to enhance the Anti-Graffiti Program. - Children's Health Initiative Funding Shift: phases out City funding of \$2.1 million for the Children's Health Initiative.
+With the passage of the County's Measure A sales tax increase, it is assumed that the County will be able to assume these costs. - Parks, Recreation and Neighborhood Services Capital Support Staffing: adds 4 positions to support the park dedication and park impact programs, maintain the newly constructed River Oaks Park, install and renovate playground equipment, and develop a long-term strategic plan to address deferred infrastructure and maintenance needs. - Park Picnic Rentals and Picnic Basket Catering: adds 12 picnic sites that will be available for reservation, including nine at neighborhood parks and three at regional parks and expands the Happy Hollow Park and Zoo Picnic Basket catering service. - New Parks Facilities Maintenance and Operations Needs: adds ongoing funding to support the operating and maintenance costs of new facilities coming on-line in 2013-2014. - Animal Care and Services: adds 3 part-time staff to address the increased workload due to the expanded service delivery needs from the City's contract with the City of Milpitas.
+These costs will be reimbursed by the City of Milpitas. - Implementation of this proposal is contingent on the outcome of pending litigation - Ongoing implementation of this proposal is contingent on the outcome of pending litigation